usdot-jpo-ode/jpo-cvmanager/services/intersection-api/README.md

 ### 2. Run Required Docker Resources

 Docker compose profiles allow customization of which features to run.
-In this case, we want to run all of the basic, intersection, and conflictmonitor services, excluding the conflictvisualizer api.
+In this case, we want to run all of the basic, intersection, and conflictmonitor services, excluding the intersection api.
 This can be done like so:

 CD into the root project directory